 - How Teaching Kids about Emotions Reduces Misbehavior

 Tell me in the comments: When was the last time you put your child in a time out?
-Have you tried a time in?
+Has a time in been a better alternative to timeout?

 Get your FREE workbook!